 - To be notified of information that is significantly different than reported by the practitioner and to have the opportunity to correct erroneous information in writing.

-- To be notified about the Credentialing Committee’s decision within ten (10) business days of the committee’s decision or Medical Director’s approval.
+- To be notified about the Credentialing Committee’s decision within ten (10) business days of the committee’s decision or Chief Medical Officer’s approval.